sheaffej/crdb-movr-mr-demo/README.md

 **Top-left (controller terminal)**

+For `roachprod` to work, you need to modify the `CLUSTER` variable in the file `demo.env`.

-This will launch and prepare the cluster and the application servers
+Run these command in this termina to launch and prepare the cluster and the application servers:
 ```
 source demo.env
 run/init_demo.sh